maswiebe/maswiebe.github.io/assets/replication.md

 positive, but the magnitude of the coefficient drops by half, and the results are nonsignificant.

-So it turns out that Yao and Zhang (2015) offers no evidence at all for meritocratic promotion of prefecture leaders.
+So it turns out that Yao and Zhang (2015) offers no evidence for meritocratic promotion of prefecture leaders.

 Li et al. (2019)